kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 Which of the following is NOT a possible long-term *complication of gastrectomy*?

 	A. Bolus obstruction
-	B. Dumping - T
+	B. Dumping
 	C. Weight gain
-	D. Vitamin B12 deficiency - T
+	D. Vitamin B12 deficiency
 	E. Low serum calcium
 #### Answer: A. Bolus obstruction - *FALSE* = C. Weight gain
-- Gastrectomy is an effective treatment for gastric carcinoma but is associated with possible long-term complications.
-Dumping syndrome is caused by food and liquid passing too quickly into the small intestine causing abdominal cramps, diarrhoea, dizziness, sweating, nausea and vomiting.
-It is thought to be due to accelerated gastric emptying of hyperosmolar contents into the small bowel.
-This leads to fluid shifts from the intravascular compartment into the bowel lumen.
-It is often relieved by dietary changes.
-Another possible problem is vitamin B12 deficiency: the stomach is where intrinsic factor is secreted by the parietal cells and stomach acid also helps to release vitamin B12 from ingested food.
-Bolus obstruction can occur from the relative reduction in volume of the small intestine compared with the stomach.
-Hypocalcaemia can also occur post-gastrectomy and is due to increased transit time and therefore reduced time over which absorption can occur.
+- Gastrectomy is an effective treatment for gastric carcinoma but is associated with possible long-term complications
+- Dumping syndrome is caused by food and liquid passing too quickly into the small intestine causing abdominal cramps, diarrhoea, dizziness, sweating, nausea and vomiting
+	- It is thought to be due to accelerated gastric emptying of hyperosmolar contents into the small bowel
+	- This leads to fluid shifts from the intravascular compartment into the bowel lumen
+	- It is often relieved by dietary changes
+- Another possible problem is vitamin B12 deficiency:
+	- the stomach is where intrinsic factor is secreted by the parietal cells and stomach acid also helps to release vitamin B12 from ingested food
+- Bolus obstruction can occur from the relative reduction in volume of the small intestine compared with the stomach
+- HyPOcalcaemia can also occur post-gastrectomy
+	- due to increased transit time and therefore reduced time over which absorption can occur
-- Because of this malabsorption, **weight loss** is commonly seen post-gastrectomy.
+- Due to *malabsorption*, **weight loss** is commonly seen post-gastrectomy.

 ### Q22
 All of the following statements regarding *fracture healing* are true, EXCEPT: